 Scotland's First Minister Alex Salmond has written to David Cameron to accuse his ministers of bullying behaviour.

-He claimed recent interventions in the independence debate had been contrary to both the letter and spirit of the Edinburgh Agreement.
+He claimed recent interventions had been contrary to both the letter and spirit of the Edinburgh Agreement.

 Earlier this week, UK Chancellor George Osborne said a vote for independence would mean walking away from the pound.

-On Friday, the Herald newspaper quoted a "senior coalition source" saying a yes vote might not guarantee independence if talks did not go smoothly.
+The Herald newspaper also quoted a "senior coalition source" saying a yes vote might not guarantee independence if talks did not go smoothly.

-In his letter to the prime minister, Mr Salmond urged him to distance himself from such a position as quickly and publicly as possible.
+In the letter, Mr Salmond urged the prime minister to distance himself from such a position as quickly and publicly as possible.